-We have presented two examples of this method.
-The first is the analysis of the rate at which a simple resource manager system issues grants; the second is the analysis of the propagation delay of a signal along a line of relay processes.
+We have presented three examples of this method.
+The first is the analysis of the rate at which a simple resource manager system issues grants; the second is the analysis of the propagation delay of a signal along a line of relay processes the third is a race-system between two processes.
 The second example also illustrates how our method can be applied hierarchically, in a way that corresponds to proofs using recurrences.
-We have shown that this method is complete, i.e., if a timed I/O automaton satisfies a set of timing conditions then a strong possibilities mappings can be exhibited between the appropriate automata.
+We have shown that this method is complete, i.e., if a timed I/O automaton satisfies a set of timing conditions then a strong possibilities mappings can be exhibited between the appropiate automata.

 A good technique for proving timing properties of timing-dependent or asynchronous systems should be rigorous, simple and general.
 Our technique is certainly rigorous, and we think it is also quite simple.
 Prior work on proving timing properties has usually had an operational style much like that of liveness proofs, where time bounds are obtained by bounding how long it takes for intermediate milestones to occur.
-(See [LG89] for several examples.)
+(See [17] for several examples.)
 In contrast, the method presented in this paper has an assertional style.
-Such a style seems to us to lead to proofs that are somewhat simpler; they are straightforward to generate (although they may involve analyzing a large number of cases), and are easier to check - in fact, proofs of the sort we have given in this paper ought to be machine-checkable with current proof technology.
+Such a style seems to lead to proofs that are somewhat simpler; they are straightforward to generate (although they may involve analyzing a large number of cases), and are easier to check - in fact, proofs of the sort we have given in this paper ought to be machine-checkable with current proof technology.

 As for generality, it is not yet clear to us how generally applicable this method will be.
 It is quite likely that the specific time(A, U) construction we use will not be general enough to express all interesting examples of performance requirements.
-For example, one might want to consider performance requirements that specify that a resource manager is supposed to respond to requests as long as they do not arrive too far apart in time (see the "cement mixer" example in [FG89]).
-For another example, one might want to consider a specification that says that one event $\pi$ triggers two later events, $\phi$ and $\psi$ , with $\phi$ occurring within a certain interval of time after $\pi$ and $\psi$ occurring within a certain interval of time after $\phi$ .
+For example, one might want to consider performance requirements that specify that a resource manager is supposed to respond to requests as long as they do not arrive too far apart in time (see the "cement mixer" example in [4]).
+For another example, one might want to consider a specification that says that one event π triggers two later events, φ and ψ , with φ occurring within a certain interval of time after π and ψ occurring within a certain interval of time after φ .
 Both of these examples illustrate more complicated requirements than can be expressed directly as timing conditions.
-It may be possible to force such examples to fit into our definitions by adding auxiliary variables or actions; alternatively, it may be necessary or desirable to generalize the $time(A,\mathcal{U})$ construction to allow more general kinds of timing conditions.
-If the $time(A,\mathcal{U})$ construction is generalized, then we would hope that many of the same ideas, e.g., the incorporation of predictive timing information into the state and the use of mappings that take the form of inequalities, will still be useful.
-Even if the $time(A,\mathcal{U})$ construction is generalized, we wonder whether there is a single generalization that will cover all interesting examples.
+It may be possible to modify such examples to fit into our definitions by adding auxiliary variables or actions; alternatively, it may be necessary or desirable to generalize the time(A, U) construction to allow more general kinds of timing conditions.
+If the time(A, U) construction is generalized, then we would hope that many of the same ideas, e.g., the incorporation of predictive timing information into the state and the use of mappings that take the form of inequalities, will still be useful.
+Even if the time(A, U)construction is generalized, we wonder whether there is a single generalization that will cover all interesting examples.
 We leave all of this as a subject for future work.

 It remains to apply this technique to other, more complex examples than the ones in this paper.
-One particularly good example to try is the full tournament mutual exclusion algorithm from [PF77].
+One particularly good example to try is the full tournament mutual exclusion algorithm from [22].
 Its prior analysis using recurrences suggests that it may be a good candidate for hierarchical proof as in our second example.
 This is an example of an asynchronous algorithm; good sources for timing-dependent algorithms to analyze are the areas of real-time computing and communication.
+In particular, we are currently studying timer-based transport-layer protocols for communication networks.